-Our friends at Uniplaces, a student accommodation provider, share our belief that regional foods are key to unlocking a new culture when you travel.
-And they made these adorable maps to prove it.
+Our friends at Uniplaces, a student accommodation provider, share our belief that local foods are key to unlocking a new culture when you travel.
+And they made these adorable regional food maps to prove it.

 France’s cuisine is known for being fancy—we all know that.
 It’s the land of nouvelle cuisine, small but tasty portions, amazing cheese, wine, and Champagne like nowhere else.
 But French food is mostly about the perfect storm of fresh ingredients and refined technique, even in the humblest of dishes.
 Get lost in this gastronomic paradise and you can have it all, from cassoulet in the south and seafood in the west to the pork dishes of Lyon and beloved moules frites in the north.
 And if you want a dessert, just look at this map: You’ll find delicate tartes and crepes everywhere!

 The United Kingdom